kaaryasthan/kaaryasthan/README.md

     fresh

 The back-end will listen on [8080] port.
-Whenever there is a change in any Go source files, the server will be automatically restarted.
+Whenever there is a change in Go source files, the server will be automatically restarted.

 To run the front-end development server (from the `./web` directory):

     npm start

 The web user interface will be available on [4200] port.
 You can use Firefox or Chrome to open it.
-Any change is source file will refresh the user interface automatically.
+Any change in source files will refresh the user interface automatically.
 There is a webhook which does this magic.